vkhazin/fe-intro-courseware/course-intro/common-tags.md

 </table>
 ```

-* There are quite a bit more [Html tags](https://www.w3schools.com/TAGS/default.ASP)
+* There are quite a bit more [Html tags](https://www.w3schools.com/TAGS/default.ASP), some are being added and some removed as Html evolves
-* Web browsers are not the same and you may get a different experience with different browsers, e.g. Chrome vs. Firefox
+* Web browsers are not the same and you may see some surprises with different browsers, e.g. Chrome vs. Firefox